 most common grade of steel fastener and is the least expensive.

-Grade 2 bolts have no head marking (sometimes a manufacturer
+Except a possible manufacturer's mark, Grade 2 bolts have no head marking.

 Grade 5 bolts are hardened to increase strength and are